Constrained Decoding for Fill-in-the-Middle Code Language Models via Efficient Left and Right Quotienting of Context-Sensitive Grammars: Problem Statement

-Whenever the LLM proposes a token, the program must decide whether this token is acceptable.
-An \texttt{EOS} token is acceptable if the text that has been generated so far is a complete program.
-Any other token is acceptable if the resulting program is completable; i.e. there is some additional text which can be generated such that the full program would be complete.
+When the LLM proposes a token, the parser must decide whether this token is acceptable.
+An \texttt{EOS} token is acceptable if the text that has been generated so far is a complete program; i.e. the parser performs a \emph{membership query}.
+Any other token is acceptable if the resulting program is completable; i.e. there is some text which can be generated such that the full program would be complete.